chloecousin/Butterflies/README.md

 To do so, I am conducting here a Time series analysis with different approaches:
 - __Preprocessing steps__ (varies with each model, but can include): scaling, stationarity, Grange causality test, Cointegration test...
+- __Models__:
-- __Models__: univariates (butterfly values only with SARIMA, Prophet) and multivariates (using external factors to optimize the model accuracy with VAR, Prophet)
+   - univariates (butterfly values only): SARIMA, Prophet
+   - multivariates (using external factors to optimize the model accuracy): VAR, Prophet

 ## Key Findings
 The model can be tested at: https://butterflies.streamlit.app/